MaxFrissell/VATT_scripts/README.md

 # VATT Data Reduction

-Repo for various data reduction scripts for the Vatican Advanced Technology Telescope (VATT).
+Repo for various data reduction scripts for the VATT4k instrument at the Vatican Advanced Technology Telescope (VATT).

 ## reduce